parveenkrraina/essilor-databricks-associate/Day-7/Lab-01.md

 **Action:** No code required here for most users; verify via Admin Console if needed.

+**Explanation:** This ensures that all data is encrypted and meets compliance requirements.

 ## 4. Apply Security Policies & Fine-Grained Access Control (Needs additional permission to access Entra that is not possible in current environment.)
 **Why:** Ensures only authorized users/groups can access or manipulate data, fulfilling compliance and privacy requirements.**

 **Action:** Grant usage, grant table SELECT, and build a dynamic view for row-level security.

+**Note:** Required Groups have been already added.
+Please check the permissions.
+Change your catalog name and schema name as per your setup.

+**Explanation:** This ensures that only authorized users/groups can access or manipulate data, fulfilling compliance and privacy requirements.

 ```python
 %sql